mcbridet/rttools/README.md

 # ✇ rttools - ACMS Tape Tools

-Tools for working with magnetic tape devices and analysing SIMH tapes.
-Largely designed around 9-track tapes for now.
+Tools for working with magnetic tape devices and analysing SIMH tape fiules.
+Largely designed around 9-track tapes (for now).

 SIMH `.tap` specs can be found in `./docs`.